 - Unauthorized use of computer accounts

-- Impersonating other individuals
+- Impersonating other individuals or non human entities

 - Creating, using or distributing virus programs or programs that attempt to explore or exploit network security and/or other vulnerabilities

 - Attempts to capture or crack passwords or break encryption protocols

 - Allowing anyone else to use one’s account(s)

 - Extensive use of resources for private or personal use

 - Use of College-owned technology resources for personal gain